zognin/tp/docs/DeveloperGuide.md

             * Completion status: Completed
     1. Test case: `undone-o 2`
        <br> The second order is marked as uncompleted.
 It's position in the Order list may change.
 Details of
-       marked order is shown in the result display.
+       marked order are shown in the result display.
     1. Test case: `undone-o 1`
-       <br>Expected: The first order is still marked as completed.
-Details of marked order is shown in the result display.
+       <br>Expected: The first order is still marked as uncompleted.
+Details of marked order are shown in the result display.
+    1. Test case: `undone-o 3`
+      <br>Expected: No change in the order list display.
+Error details shown in the result display box.
+    1. Test case: `undone-o -1`
+      <br>Expected: No change in the order list display.
+Error details shown in the result display box.

 ### Recipe